 - + SEE FDA WARNINGS

-For Onglyza, possibly increased risk for heart failure and decrease in white blood cells.
+For Onglyza, possibly increased risk for heart failure and a decrease in white blood cells.

 Should not be taken as a combination drug with Metformin, or simultaneously, as the delay in stomach emptying can increase the side effects of Metformin!